katzkb/tc-scala-sample/README.md

 sbt test
 ```

-if you installed sdk-cli, you can run the following command:
+if you installed [sdkman](https://sdkman.io/), you can run the following command:

 ```bash
 sdk use java 21.0.2-amzn && sbt test